ioBroker/ioBroker.docs/docs/en/config/cli.md

 ## iobroker upload adapterName
 Upload web pages from "www" and "admin" folders in adapter into ioBroker file storage.
 Used normally by developers to see the changes done in the configuration pages or on "www" pages.
 You cannot change the files directly in `iobroker/iobroker-data/adapter/file`.
 There is a flag for developers in a config file (`iobroker-data/iobroker.json`) objects.noFileCache to disable cache of the file.
-With this flag set to true (of course new start required after a configuration file was changed) the changes in iobroker-data directory will be seen on the web without `iobroker upload adapterName` command.
+With this flag set to true (of course new start required after a configuration file was changed), the changes in iobroker-data directory will be seen on the web without `iobroker upload adapterName` command.

 Note: you can call `iobroker upload all` to upload all adapters, e.g., after restore.